Tim Scott: Early life and education

-Tim Scott was born on September 19, 1965, in North Charleston, South Carolina, to Frances, a nursing assistant, and Ben Scott Sr. When Scott was seven years old, his parents divorced, leaving him and his older brother, who later became a sergeant major in the U.S. Army, to grow up in working-class poverty with their mother, who often worked double shifts to support her family.
+Scott was born on September 19, 1965, in North Charleston, South Carolina, to Frances, a nursing assistant, and Ben Scott Sr. When Scott was seven years old, his parents divorced, leaving him and his older brother, who later became a sergeant major in the U.S. Army, to grow up in working-class poverty with their mother, who often worked double shifts to support her family.

 After his parents divorced, Scott, his mother, and his older brother moved into his maternal grandparents' house.
 There, he formed a close bond with his grandfather.

 As a freshman at North Charleston's R.B.
 Stall High School, he failed several subjects, prompting his mother to send him to summer school, which he had to finance by working at a local movie theater.
 During this time, he met John Moniz, the owner of a nearby Chick-fil-A. Their initial interaction over a sandwich at Scott's workplace evolved into a substantial mentorship.
 Moniz educated Scott on individual responsibility, conservative business principles, philanthropy, and finance.

 From an early age, Scott enjoyed sports and excelled at football.
 He overcame racial prejudice in high school, securing election as student body vice president in his junior year and student body president as a senior.

 A month before his senior year, he fell asleep while driving, resulting in a car accident that dimmed his prospects as a football recruit.
 Nevertheless, he attended Presbyterian College from 1983 to 1984 on a partial football scholarship.
 He was introduced to the Fellowship of Christian Athletes, an encounter that led him to his Christian faith, which became a central part of his life.
 Scott later transferred to Charleston Southern University, where he graduated in 1988 with a Bachelor of Science degree in political science.

 Upon graduating from college, Scott worked as an insurance agent and financial adviser, a stepping stone toward starting his insurance agency, Tim Scott Allstate.